 - 1. Baseline beach photo observations in 2005 to 2012 were analyzed and documented as part of the Rich Passage Wake Research (Golder 2013). - 2.
 Additional baseline beach photographs recorded from 2013 through May 2017 (performed to document the seasonal and annual changes in the beach morphology prior to commercial operation of RP1) were analyzed in Year 1 of the Long-Term Beach Monitoring Program (Confluence 2017). - 3.
 Beach response to RP1 from May to November 2017 were recorded and analyzed during Year 1 of the Long-Term Beach Monitoring Program (Confluence 2018). - 4.
 Beach response to RP1 from May to October 2018 were recorded and analyzed during Year 2 of the Long-Term Beach Monitoring Program (Blue Coast 2020a). - 5.
-Beach response to RP1 from May to October 2019 were recorded and analyzed during Year 3 of the Long-Term Beach Monitoring Program (Blue Coast 2020b).
+Beach response to RP1 from May to October 2019 were recorded and analyzed during Year 3 of the Long-Term Beach Monitoring Program (Blue Coast 2020b). - 6.
+Beach response to RP1 from May to October 2020 were recorded and analyzed during Year 4 of the Long-Term Beach Monitoring Program (Blue Coast 2021).

-The beach photographs presented in this report were recorded on May 27 and October 30, 2020 to characterize the changes in beach morphology during the third full year of Bremerton-Seattle Fast Ferries commercial scale operations.
+The beach photographs presented in this report were recorded on May 26 and October 5, 2021 to characterize the changes in beach morphology during the fifth year of Bremerton-Seattle Fast Ferries commercial scale operations.

-Appendix A contains beach photograph observations and measured elevations at the interface between the beach and bulkhead recorded during intervals without fast ferry operations from 2014 through May 2017 and intervals with Fast Ferries operations from July 2017 to October 2020.
+Appendix A contains beach photograph observations and measured elevations at the interface between the beach and bulkhead recorded during intervals without fast ferry operations from 2014 through May 2017 and intervals with Fast Ferries operations from July 2017 to October 2021.
 Each time series in Appendix A shows a photo from the spring and fall of each year in which they are recorded; the photo dates, a map of the photo locations, and a graph of relative elevation of the beach measured at the toe of the bulkhead as compared to the first elevations recorded in 2005.
 Measurement sites were strategically selected to determine the overall trends within different littoral drift cells.
 At some sites, photographs were recorded, but the relative elevation of the beach was not measured.
 Therefore, there is no graph of relative beach elevation for some sites, and changes in the beach are noted qualitatively.